 The distinctions between different kinds of milk and cream labels can be confusing.
 They all begin with whole milk, which consists of three components: water, milk solids, and butterfat.
 If you allow unpasteurized milk to stand, it separates into cream (mostly butterfat) and skim milk (mostly water).

 It's All About the Butterfat

 Half-and-half is a combination of half whole milk and half light cream with about 12 percent butterfat.
-In the UK it might be referred to as "light cream" or "half cream."
+In the U.K. it might be referred to as "light cream" or "half cream."
 You might encounter fat-free half-and-half but be warned that it is made from skim milk, corn syrup, and a thickener and may not perform well in recipes.
 It is perhaps best used in coffee.

-Sweetened condensed milk is also a canned, shelf stable milk.
+Sweetened condensed milk is also a canned, shelf-stable milk.
 The difference between evaporated milk and sweetened condensed milk is the sugar.
-A significant amount of sugar is added to the milk, which makes it an essential ingredient in many candies and baked goods.
+A significant amount of sugar is added to the sweetened condensed milk, which makes it an essential ingredient in many candies and baked goods.
 The sugar also gives it a longer shelf life.

 You can whip light whipping cream and heavy cream for many variations, but you can't whip light cream or half-and-half.
 The butterfat content is the key to the ability to whip cream into a peak.

 In a recipe, you can often make substitutions, but remember that as you go down in butterfat, your dish becomes less rich.
 If your recipe calls for cream but doesn't say which type, use heavy cream.
 Often, heavy cream is used in sauces where it will be more stable and resist curdling than light cream.